Finding a Top Financial Advisor Firm in Omaha, Nebraska

 America First Investment Advisors LLC

-Founded in 1994, America First Investment Advisors LLC (AFIA) is the oldest firm on this list.
-It has $351.84 million in assets under management (AUM).
+Founded in 1994, America First Investment Advisors LLC (AFIA) is one of the oldest firms on this list.
+It has more than $300 million in assets under management (AUM).
 It is also the first firm on this list to require a minimum investment.
 Starting a new client relationship with AFIA will require you to have at least $300,000 in assets.
 The majority of the firm’s clients are individuals, but it also serves trusts, estates, charitable organizations, corporations and other business entities.

 AFIA has just five employees.
 But of those five, two employees are certified financial planners (CFPs) and another two are chartered financial analysts (CFAs).
 Advisors at AFIA do not charge commissions or sell any investment products.
 Their only compensation comes from a quarterly management fee that clients pay.